bennyz/bennyz.github.io/content/providing-container-images-to-firecracker-with-nbdkit.md

         can_zero: false
 ```

-And now I have the `tar`ed root file system exposed via an NBD server, I can map it to a device:
+And now I have the `tar`ed root file system exposed via an NBD server, I will map it to a device because the "nbd://" URI scheme is not supported:

 ```shell
 # Load the nbd kernel module